Gastrointestinal Health Research

 - GI cancers

 The Zeidler Gastroenterology Health and Research Centre

-The University of Alberta’s state-of-the-art Zeidler Gastroenterology Health and Research Centre is the first clinical facility in Canada dedicated to gastroenterology patient care and research.
-Started in 2006, the centre allows doctors and researchers to teach more students, attract more funding, and provide better care.
+Started in 2006, the University of Alberta’s state-of-the-art Zeidler Gastroenterology Health and Research Centre is the first clinical facility in Canada dedicated to gastroenterology patient care and research.